murderteeth/rarity-masterwork/README.md

 The initial difficulty of a masterwork project is just the DC of the common version of the item being crafted.
 This is called the "standard component".
 Once enough progress has been made at the standard component DC the difficulty increases to the masterwork component DC (which is always 20).
 When the difficulty goes up so does the amount of progress you make on each check.

 ### Crafting progress
 Most projects will require more than one craft check.
-As you make craft checks each score is aggregated into a total with this forumula:
+As you make craft checks each score is aggregated into a total with this formula:

 ![image](https://user-images.githubusercontent.com/89237203/164949444-43b4d936-6ee8-40be-a336-6afc29e7cd6f.png)
 - S<sub>t</sub> = total score